-- Placed on fixed rate time deposits with a related party entity on transactions no longer than 12 months. - · Bank deposits with related party entities. - Bank deposits with other banks.
+- Placed on fixed rate time deposits with a related party entity on transactions no longer than 12 months.

+- Bank deposits with related party entities.

+- Bank deposits with other banks.

-In the table above for Itaú Unibanco it was considered S&P crediting rating of BB-, and for other banks were considered ratings AAA to A-.
+In the table above for Itaú Unibanco it was considered ratings BBB+ to BB-, and for other banks were considered ratings AAA to A-.